-General visiting hours are from 9 a.m. to 9 p.m. daily at all GHS hospital locations.
+General visiting hours at all GHS facilities are from 9 a.m. to 9 p.m. daily.
 Some units and facilities have visiting hours and policies that differ from our standard hospital visiting practices.

-However, a patient’s Care Partner may visit any time at the patient’s request.
+A patient’s Care Partner may visit any time at the patient’s request.
 A Care Partner is a spouse, partner, family member or close friend who is at least 18 years old.
 He or she is chosen by the patient to provide emotional, physical, educational, social and spiritual support.
 Care Partners are given an identification badge and a packet of information when the patient is admitted.
-Meals for Care Partners are discounted and may be ordered with the patient’s meal.
-Care Partners can find more detailed information in their packets.

 If a patient indicates that he or she is not receiving visitors, please respect the patient’s wishes.
 To be sure your visit will be a welcome and healing one, we encourage you to call the patient ahead of time at (864) 455-7000.

 To remind the patient you’re thinking of them, you may send greetings with one of our patient E-cards.